 Table 3-2 presents estimates of total unit sales for CACs.
 There is no definitive source of annual unit sales by measure, which includes information about whether the unit was sold as a retrofit/replacement or for new construction.
 Hereafter, the ability to distinguish the final use for equipment will be referred to as decision type.
-However, RER developed estimates at the decision-type level using information on total unit sales and subtracting out estimates of sales in the new construction sector.
-As shown in the notes for the table, the team developed estimates of total unit sales from various sources.
-For central air conditioning, the primary data sources were large manufactures and ARI.
+However, RER developed estimates of retrofit/replacement decision type unit sales by backing out estimates of sales in the new construction sector.
+Nationwide sales for CACs were obtained from ARI.18 These data were scaled to California annual sales based on number of households and measure type saturations.
+In particular, the national sales figure was multiplied by a ratio developed from the number of California households with the measure divided by the number of national households with the measure.

 Cooling equipment typically experiences seasonal sales trends or cycles.
 The data obtained by RER illustrate the trend of overall CAC sales increasing as warmer weather becomes more common and decreasing as the weather cools.
-Figure 3-2 depicts these trends.
-The figure shows state-level data.
+Figure 3-2, using statewide data, depicts these trends.